migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-05-16 Thu: Researched and added links for "Github", "docs", and "website" for /chart.
+Looked through existing charts and tables for dydx perpetual data on Dune to find the right asset for analyzing top traders and most profitable trades.

 2024-05-15 Wed: Worked on /chart with Alaina, added all the data for 14 rows (from "0x" to "Perp v2".)
 Looked through 10+ datasets on GMX perpetual, found the most relevant one and analyzed the most profitable trades for all users + top 1000 users with the most PnL on Dune ([documentation](https://github.com/harmony-one/h/blob/main/docs/top-gmx-traders.md), [dashboard](https://dune.com/rikaharmony/gmx-dydx-stats)).
 Searched for datasets for dydx perpetual.

 2024-05-14 Tue: Summarized work for [AnotherWorld/Runes project](https://github.com/harmony-one/h/blob/main/docs/anotherworld-runes.md) and [perpetual trading](https://github.com/harmony-one/h/blob/main/docs/perpetual-trading.md).
 Tested out more features on Vertex.